A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement: Appendix

 \subsection{Experiments on More Output Tokens}

-To further explore the potential of the proposed SMACS with the existing open-source LLMs, we only extend the maximum length of output tokens of referencers and aggregators from 8,192 to 32,768 while retaining the other experiment settings for complex reasoning questions.
+To further explore the potential of the proposed SMCS with the existing open-source LLMs, we only extend the maximum length of output tokens of referencers and aggregators from 8,192 to 32,768 while retaining the other experiment settings for complex reasoning questions.
 For a fair and accurate comparison, we also extend the maximum length of output tokens of other LLMs to 32,768.
 It is worth noting that because non-deep-thinking LLMs respond to questions with fewer output tokens (fewer than 8,192 tokens), we directly utilize the results with 8,192 output tokens for non-deep-thinking LLMs as a comparison.
-Besides, different from the experimental settings in Sec~\ref{sec:exp_setting}, in coding tasks including MBPP and LiveCodeBench, QwQ-32B is adopted as the aggregator for better performance, while Llama-3.3-70B-Instruct is utilized in other tasks.
-As shown in Table~\ref{tab:main_results_32k}, with more output tokens, SMACS also maintains remarkable superiority compared with other open-source and closed-source single LLMs.
-Specifically, based on fifteen mid-sized open-source LLMs, SMACS can surpass the flagship closed-source LLMs GPT-4.1 by 9.59\% and GPT-o3-mini by 9.51\%, respectively.
-Moreover, under the setting of more output tokens, SMACS can consistently break through the challenging open-source upper bound by 4.68\% and closed-source upper bound by 6.27\%, which demonstrates that SMACS has the potential to push the upper bound of intelligence using multi-agent collaboration.
+Besides, different from the experimental settings in the manuscript, in coding tasks including MBPP and LiveCodeBench, QwQ-32B is adopted as the aggregator for better performance, while Llama-3.3-70B-Instruct is utilized in other tasks.
+As shown in Table~\ref{tab:main_results_32k}, with more output tokens, SMCS also maintains remarkable superiority compared with other open-source and closed-source single LLMs.
+Specifically, based on fifteen mid-sized open-source LLMs, SMCS can surpass the flagship closed-source LLMs GPT-4.1 by 9.59\% and GPT-o3-mini by 9.51\%, respectively.
+Moreover, under the setting of more output tokens, SMCS can consistently break through the challenging open-source upper bound by 4.68\% and closed-source upper bound by 6.27\%, which demonstrates that SMCS has the potential to push the upper bound of intelligence using multi-LLM collaboration.